JosephKithome/Income-Expenditure-Tracker/README.md

+# Income-Expenditure-Tracker

+A modern web application to efficiently track and visualize your income and expenses.
+Easily record transactions, review analytics, and manage your personal finance on a secure and user-friendly dashboard.
 This project is an Income-Expenditure-Tracker, which is a web application that allows users to track their income and expenses.
 The project is hosted on GitHub and is publicly available.

 ### Main Function Points